 For days out, explore the beautiful surrounding coastline, or discover the magnificent Snowdonia National Park.

 A lovely detached cottage, perfect for a restful break anytime of the year.

 Three bedrooms: 1 x king-size double, 1 x double, 1 x single.
 Bathroom with bath, shower over, basin and WC.
 Kitchen with dining area.
-Sitting room with wall mounted electric fire.
+Sitting room with log burner.

 About the location